jernlab/social-prediction/dataFiles/collectionMethods.md

  - Your Location
  - Day
  - Price

-should appear.
+...should appear.
 The latter two fields are irrelevant.
 Type in the name of a city which met the criteria of the **Finding a location** section and click the *Alright, Let's Wanderu!* button to search.

 A list of trips and cities should appear.
 Open each of these trips in a new tab by 1) clicking on the trip and 2) opening the *See All Trips* link in another tab.